Skip to main content

 Status of Fulfillment by SMO

-To fulfill its responsibility as delegated by the H3C, the CNCC maintains a monitored peer review mechanism for audits of non-PIEs.
-The CNCC reports that it delivers continuing professional development programs to its members on subjects such as quality control standards and the inspection processes of the H3C and CNCC.
-In addition to its inspection activities, the CNCC has an ongoing mechanism in place to support the future endorsement and adoption of the ISQC 1 and ISA 220 by the European Commission and the French Ministry of Justice.
+CNCC reports that it delivers continuing professional development programs to its members on quality management requirements and inspection processes.
+In addition to its inspection activities, CNCC maintains an ongoing mechanism to support the future endorsement and adoption of the latest international quality management standards by the relevant regulatory authorities and the Ministry of Justice.

 Current Status: Sustain